 So have you ever done the post-break-up radical change?
 Did you switch jobs/countries/hair style?

-I have just been for the cut & colour routine – not because of any heartache thankfully – but because it is the Romance Writers of New Zealand annual conference this weekend!
+I have just been for the cut & colour routine – not because of any heartache thankfully – but because it is the annual conference this weekend!
 It feels like forever that I’ve been playing Cinderella – reading all about the RNA conference in the UK, The RWA in Orlando, USA and then the Australian RWA conference in Coogee last week-end… but now it is finally New Zealand’s turn.
 I’m very excited and am totally fan-girling it up because I’m so looking forward to meeting superstar Presents writer Jane Porter who is a guest speaker this year.
 New Zealand’s fabulous Presents trinity – Daphne Clair, Robyn Donald and Susan Napier – should be there too.
 I promise to take photos